daisygao/OnlineJudge/leetcode/README.md

 Lowest Common Ancestor of a Binary Tree: recursion does everything

+LRU Cache: * in local heap, you should new variable instead of just declare a local variable....address gets reused...

 Majority Element: median or Moore voting algorithm

 Maximum Product of Word Lengths: size_type can't deduct 1! pruning